A-n-d-R-o/MiQE-Mini-Quantum-Emulator/README.md

 This easy-to-use program is intended for:
 - Learners wanting to understand the logic behind quantum computation.
 - Users who want to simulate their own simple quantum systems.
+- Users who want to build their own quantum emulator using a simple jumping-off point.

 The compact and low-complexity design of **MiQE** makes it easy to modify the source code for a variety of uses and quantum computing investigations.